-While many tools serve a handful of obvious, practical purposes, some versatile ones are only limited by your imagination.
 Routine tire inflation is one of the main uses for an air compressor, but what else can you use it for?
-Here’s a quick look at five ways to use your compressor you may have never thought of.
+Air compressors are a great tool to have in your garage, and there are many ways to use an air compressor around the house as well!
+Here’s a quick look at five new ways to use your compressor you may have never thought of.

 - Difficulty: Easy